benqus/toolbox/top/README.md

 > **Note**: Notice the topic argument listed as a generic Array of types!

-Topics are also customiseable with their publish logic:
+Topics are also customisable with their publish logic:
 ```ts
 import { Fn, Publisher } from '@benqus/top';